d-kavinraja/EX-2/README.md

 # DATE: 16.03.2023

 # AIM :
-## To write a python program to perform sliding window protocol
+## To write a python program to perform stop and wait protocol

 # ALGORITHM :